…coming 2025

-Recently I spent two weeks in France with my daughter, Anna.
+Two years ago I spent time in France with my daughter, Anna.
 I’d been dreaming about and envisioning this trip for quite awhile, ever since realizing I wanted my next book to take place partially in France, and specifically in Paris.
 I am now a believer in the expression… ‘thoughts become words, words become actions, and actions become reality’.
 Otherwise, I might never have made it to France.

 Point in case, my wishful thinking and expressing my wishes (often) caused Anna to think of me when discovering there was a work conference she needed to attend two weeks before Christmas… in France.
 “Let’s spend a week in Paris, Mom, and then take the train to Cannes…” (where the conference was located).